joncampbell123/dosbox-x/INSTALL.md

 After it is installed, it can be run with:

 ``flatpak run com.dosbox_x.DOSBox-X``

+In addition, if an earlier DOSBox-X Flatpak is already installed in the system you can update it to the current version with the command:

+``flatpak update com.dosbox_x.DOSBox-X``

 RPM packages were previously available for 64-bit Linux, specifically CentOS 7 / RHEL 7 ("el7") and CentOS 8 / RHEL 8 ("el8") platforms.
 There were usually packages for both CentOS 7 and CentOS 8 platforms, and the most recent DOSBox-X version that provided official packages for both CentOS 7 and CentOS 8 platforms was version 0.83.2, which included the following Linux RPM packages: